algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Therefore, we have green cities and sustainability there because it runs along the lines of necessities.

 The remaining 40 trillions are surplus and correspond to the profit of the landlords and former times.

 This is a source of power and can be can be invested for anything.
 This is circular political money.
 In earlier times, a 10th of this money went to the king or the government as rent, not a tax.
 Taxes divide on economic money and should be spent sustainable respectively.

-Linear rent is on a political money and circular and numbers of 10s of 10s is 4 trillion a year globally, which is 1000 times as a budget of United Nations and it would be 30 billion a year for a country like Switzerland equals 20 times of budget of ETH or three billions just for city like Vienna.
+Linear rent is on a political money and circular and numbers of 10s of 10s is 4 trillion a year globally, which is 1000 times as a budget of United Nations and it would be 30 billion a year for a country like Switzerland equals 20 times of budget of ETH, or three billion just for a city like Vienna.

-Not for consumption, maintenance, investments, education, just to practice the skills needed to navigate this planet formally.
+Not for consumption, maintenance, investments, education.

+Just to practice the skills needed to navigate this planet.
-The turbulences into word.
+Forming the turbulences into vertices of consciousness.
-Is it for consciousness?

 This is breathtaking, literally.
+We are rich.

-We are rich and we do not know that.
+and we do not know that.
 We do not have the words from beyond.
 We are not liberated.

 ### 11 Give Power a Face

 Here they enter, the old masters of architecture: because they had been able to give power a public face. a face that people can agree on.

 Not to fight power, this would be the lost game of enlightenment and revolution, but to make people aware. make them to live with their power, with responsibility of consciousness. following the tokens of humanism and Renaissance.